ROBOTIC HAIR TRANSPLANT

 Some people suffer from extra undesired hair loss at an early age and some people do not have a much of hair growth, thus creating spots with lesser hair thus showing partial baldness.
 Patients with such conditions are suggested to undergo hair transplant procedure after studying their health condition.

-- The Patent Awaited Novel technology used for the Punches and the Implanters ensure that there is no trauma to the underlying tissues or the harvested grafts.
+- The Patent Awaited Novel technology used for the Punches and the Implanterd ensure that there is no trauma to the underlying tissues or the harvested grafts.

-- This involves no linear incisions, slit or channel opening or human graft manipulation both while extraction as well as implantation.
+- This involves no linear incisions, slit or channel opening or human graft manipulation both while extraction and implantation.

 - The least invasiveness and least human manipulation during the entire procedure ensure the best graft quality and survival, thereby providing the best results after a hair transplant procedure.